Spring 2023 - Updated Wednesday, April 12, 2023

 - Ag Quad Lot (behind Hutcheson Hall)

 Every summer, in preparation for the fall semester, Transportation Services’ staff work their way through campus and remove any abandoned bicycles.
 To avoid having your bicycle impounded, please remove it from campus when you move out this spring.
-Transportation Services will begin tagging abandoned bicycles on May 25, 2021 and will begin removing and impounding tagged bicycles on June 14, 2021.
+Transportation Services will begin tagging bicycle racks and abandoned bicycles on April 24, 2023 and will begin impounding all bicycles left on signed bicycle racks beginning on May 15, 2023.

-For those interested in storing their bikes in Blacksburg, the Virginia Tech Alternative Transportation Department is offering its bike storage option for students this summer!
+For those interested in storing their bikes in Blacksburg, Virginia Tech Sustainable Transportation offers a bike storage option!
 Students are able to pay to store their bikes on campus at the Hokie Bike Hub (inside the Perry Street Parking Garage at 1330 Perry Street) until they return for the fall semester.

 Summer bike storage permits are available for purchase through the Parking Services permit portal at a cost of $20.
 This option is cheaper and easier than retrieving a bike from impoundment, which costs $30.
 To purchase the permit, click on the link above and select “Get Permits”.
-Login with your PID, select the Bike Storage Permit, and follow the prompts to finalize payment.
+Login with your VT Username, select the Summer Bike Storage Permit, and follow the prompts to finalize payment.

-After purchasing a permit, students should connect with the Alternative Transportation Department at firstname.lastname@example.org to coordinate storage at the Hokie Bike Hub.
+After purchasing a permit, students should connect with Sustainable Transportation at firstname.lastname@example.org to coordinate storage at the Hokie Bike Hub.

 If you are graduating or are directly involved with Commencement activities, or if you have an extenuating circumstance, you may submit the Late Check-Out Request form through Online Forms in the StarRez Portal.

-As of Monday, May 17 at 12:00pm, all students except graduate/professional students living in the Graduate Life Center at Donaldson-Brown who hold a 12-month contract must be checked out.
+As of Sunday, May 14, 2023, at Noon, all students except graduate/professional students living in the Graduate Life Center at Donaldson-Brown who hold a 12-month contract must be checked out.
 Students returning to on-campus housing for summer school should follow summer housing information for transition planning.

-Late checkout request dates after 12:00pm on Monday, May 17, 2021 will be automatically denied.
+Late checkout requests asking for departure dates after 10:00 AM on Sunday, May 14, 2023, will be automatically denied.

 While we do not expect perfect cleanliness, we do expect students to perform a certain level of cleaning at departure.
 Please review the information below ‐ if these standards are not met, you can expect a minimum charge of $50 per room for cleaning.
 If excessive cleaning is required, as determined by staff, charges may be doubled.

-You may use your own non-caustic cleaning materials or check with your resident advisor to check out a broom or mop.
+You may use your own non-caustic cleaning materials or check with your Residential Well-being Student Leader to check out a broom or mop.
 Extra trash bags are available from the area office.
 Some students have reported good results with removing scuff marks from walls using the Mr. Clean "Magic Eraser" - if you choose to use this product, please use with minimal water to avoid wall damage.

 Rooms should be left free of dust and dirt by sweeping or dust mopping.
 Use a wet mop on floors, if necessary, to remove spots and spills.
 Scuff marks are usually easily removed using a cloth/sponge and cleanser.
 If your room is carpeted, you will need to vacuum, and where applicable, remove spots and spills.